-Public financial disclosure filers must report travelrelated reimbursements, including the source, with a value of at least $$305^2$ received by the filer during the preceding calendar 5 U.S.C. app. § 102(a)(2)(B).
-"Reimbursement" is defined vear. as a payment or thing of value received by the reporting cover the travel-related expenses individual to of the individual.
+Public financial disclosure filers must report travel-related reimbursements, including the source, with a value of more than $\$305^2$ received by the filer during the preceding calendar year.
+5 U.S.C. app. \$ 102(a)(2)(B).
+"Reimbursement" is defined as a payment or thing of value received by the reporting individual to cover the travel-related expenses of the individual.
 5 U.S.C. app. § 109(15).
 Three kinds of payments, however, are excluded from the definition of reimbursement.
 5 U.S.C. app. § 109(15)(A)-(C).
-One reimbursement is for those travel-related expenses required to be reported to the Federal Election Commission (FEC) under Section 304 of the Federal Election Campaign Act (FECA) (2 U.S.C.
-8 434).
+One reimbursement is for those travel-related expenses required to be reported to the Federal Election Commission (FEC) under Section 304 of the Federal Election Campaign Act (FECA) (2 U.S.C. § 434).
 5 U.S.C. app. § 109(15)(C).

-1 These clarifications likewise apply to the reporting of gifts and reimbursements to employees who are required to file confidential financial reports (OGE Form 450).
+These clarifications likewise apply to the reporting of gifts and reimbursements to employees who are required to file confidential financial reports (OGE Form 450).
 5 U.S.C. app. § 107(a)(1); 5 C.F.R. § 2634.907(g).

-2 This threshold amount is the value that applies during 2005-2007; it is adjusted periodically for inflation.
+$^2$ This threshold amount is the value that applies during 2005-2007; it is adjusted periodically for inflation.

 This exception to the reporting requirements has restricted application.
-The FECA reporting requirements apply only to expenditures for Federal campaigns or elections.3 2 U.S.C. § 434.
-They do not extend to reimbursements for expenses related to travel exclusively for a State or local campaign or election.
-Thus, an executive branch public filer is required to include on his financial disclosure report any travel-related reimbursements received in the preceding year when the travel related exclusively to a State or local campaign or election.
-The following are examples of travel-related reimbursements that must be reported on a filer's form 278:
+The FECA reporting requirements apply only to expenditures for Federal campaigns elections.
+3 2 U.S.C. § 434.
+They do not reimbursements for expenses related to travel exclusively for a State or local campaign or election.
+Thus, executive branch public filer is required to include on his financial disclosure report any travel-related reimbursements received in the preceding year when the travel related exclusively to a State or local campaign or The following are examples of travel-related reimbursements that must be reported on a filer's form 278:

-- Travel-related reimbursement by a State or local candidate - Travel-related reimbursement by a State or local party committee or other non-Federal committee exclusively for a State or local campaign or election - Travel-related reimbursement by a so-called "527" group4 exclusively for a State or local campaign or election
+- Travel-related reimbursement by a State or local candidate - Travel-related reimbursement by a State or local party committee or other non-Federal committee exclusively for a State or local campaign or election